DAIS-ITA: Overview

 The complete name of the alliance is United States/United Kingdom International Technology Alliance in Distributed Analytics and Information Sciences.
 It was a research group tasked with conducting fundamental research in distributed analytics and information science which affects coalition operations.

 DAIS ITA was the second such program supported by collaborative arrangement between U.S. and UK governments.
 The previous program NIS-ITA ran from 2006-2016, and was also led by IBM.
 However, the technical scope as well as the composition of the two alliances were very different.
 The focus of DAIS-ITA was on distributed analytics including distributed AI, while the focus of NIS-ITA was on different types of networks, or network science.
 The alliance consisted of researchers from United States Army Research Laboratory and Ministry of Defence (United Kingdom) working together with several UK and U.S. based industries and universities to solve fundamental research problems related to distributed analytics.

 The DAIS ITA research focused on two technical areas, (i) Dynamic Secure Coalition Information Infrastructures and (ii) Coalition Distributed Analytics and Situational Understanding.

-In 2021, the DAIS-ITA received the U.S. – UK Science and Technology Stocktake Team Award for enabling effective and assured information integration and exploitation for distributed coalition multi-domain operations in dynamic and contest environments leveraging a deep U.S. – UK collaboration between government, industry and academic partners.
+In 2021, the DAIS-ITA received the U.S. – UK Science and Technology Stocktake Team Award.